 The information in your credit report is what the three credit bureaus use to calculate your score, so it’s important that it’s accurate.

-- Order your free report from the three major bureaus from AnnualCreditReport.com.
+- Order your free report from the three major bureaus at AnnualCreditReport.com.

 - Review your report carefully and immediately report any inaccuracies.

 - If your credit score is low, take steps to improve it so you’ll be able to access the best cards and lowest interest rates.

 3. Compare cards

 It’s important to look at a number of student credit cards to make sure you choose the one that best fits your spending habits and lifestyle.
 Here are some things to evaluate when you’re comparing credit cards:

 - Type of credit card: Which type of credit card best matches your lifestyle and spending habits?
 Is it cash back rewards, points or miles?
 Once you decide, look for a card that rewards you for the things that you spend the most on, such as groceries or gas.